-Load testing is a crucial step in any system development process and is practiced by different businesses or even state institutions.
-Load testing helps avoid risks in the production stage and provides useful insights for improving performance.
+Load testing is a type of performance testing that mimics multiple users simultaneously trying to access an application or system to examine its performance.
+It helps avoid risks in the production stage and provides useful insights for improving performance.
 This article will provide a load test definition, review the main steps in performing a load test and go through the best practices and load testing tools.

 If you’re considering whether your business needs load testing, here you will find all the in-depth information to make that decision.